 The NBFDS defines bioengineered foods as those that contain detectable genetic material that has been modified through certain lab techniques and cannot be created through conventional breeding or found in nature.

-The effective date of the NBFDS was January 1, 2020, except for small food manufacturers, whose implementation date is January 1, 2021.
-The mandatory compliance date set by USDA is January 1, 2022.
-Regulated entities may voluntarily comply with the NBFDS until December 31, 2021.
+The effective date of the NBFDS was January 1, 2020, except for small food manufacturers, whose implementation date was January 1, 2021.
+The mandatory compliance date set by USDA was January 1, 2022.